mlevison/APR-Markdown-Export/glossary/product-owner-role/index.md

 ---
 title: "Product Owner Role"
 date: "2021-04-30"
+excerpt: '**"The Product Owner** owns the product that the team is building."
+“The Product Owner is'
 ---

 **"The Product Owner** owns the product that the team is building."
 “The Product Owner is accountable for maximizing the value of the product resulting from the work of the Scrum Team.” \[[1](#footnotes)\]